 The estimates and associated assumptions are based on historical experience and various other factors that are considered to be reasonable.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognised in the year in which the estimate is revised and in any future periods affected.
+Revisions to accounting estimates are recognised in the period in which the estimate is revised and in any future periods affected.

-(i) Measurement of fair values
+(i) Judgements